Ananas comosus (Pineapple Plant) complete guide

-The Ananas comosus is an exotic beauty that is native to South America, adored for its unique, pineapple-shaped fruit and admired for its cheerful flower.
+The Ananas comosus is an exotic beauty that is native to South America, adored for its unique, pineapple-shaped fruit, and admired for its cheerful flower.
 Its pretty foliage, which can grow as much as two meters long, adds to its allure.
-While this plant is relatively rare, it is sure to make any home much more interesting.
+While this plant is relatively rare, it will make any home much more enjoyable.

 Ananas comosus loves warm climates, so it’s best planted in pots and brought indoors in cooler climates.
 It is drought tolerant, preferring lots of sun, shelter from wind and high humidity, though it is well-suited to grow indoors with some care.